saionroy/ROBBIN-Rowhammer-Based-Backdoor-Injection-during-Inference/README.md

 ```

 ### Custom DRAM Profiling
+**Sample profiling results** can be found [here](https://drive.google.com/drive/folders/113tWaQPlbuyK6h5fFslvnyCXRkXAqYg8?usp=sharing), which can be used for generating the matrix with different devices.
 ```bash
 # Generate bitflip matrix from your DRAM profiling data
 python create_bitflip_matrix.py --profile your_profile.json --output custom_bitflips.npy